jurjsorinliviu/In-Situ-Memristive-Learning-Method-for-Pattern-Classification/README.md

 - The remaining scripts are dependencies for these main scripts.

 ## Citation
-If you are interested in citing this work, please use the following citation:
+If you are interested in citing this work, please use the following citation (currently, the paper is under review.
+I will update the citation once the paper is accepted and published):

-S. L. Jurj, "SPICE-based In-Situ Memristive Learning Method for Pattern Classification using Spiking Neural Networks,".
+S. L. Jurj, "PySpice-Simulated In-Situ Learning with Memristor Emulation for Single-Layer Spiking Neural Networks,".